Good eating habits are the basis of good health. In this article we focus on the most important meal of the day: breakfast.

 Proper nutrition

-The objective of proper nutrition is to meet the energetic-nutritional needs (which differ for sex, age, weight and activities), with a caloric distribution which should provide an breakfastamount of 55-60% of carbohydrates (of which only 10% simple), 10 to 15% of proteins, 25-30% of fats (mainly polyunsaturated), as well as an adequate intake of vitamins, minerals and fibre.
+The objective of proper nutrition is to meet the energetic-nutritional needs (which differ for sex, age, weight and activities), with a caloric distribution which should provide an amount of 55-60% of carbohydrates (of which only 10% simple), 10 to 15% of proteins, 25-30% of fats (mainly polyunsaturated), as well as an adequate intake of vitamins, minerals and fibre.
 Equally important is the distribution of the three main meals (breakfast, lunch and dinner) and two snacks.
 The distribution of individual caloric meals should include a contribution of about 20% with the breakfast, 40% at lunch and 30% dinner, and snacks should be frugal (about 5% of the recommended caloric intake).

 Breakfast is an essential meal, but often this is skipped or simply reduced to a cup of coffee.
 This usually brings to a binge at lunch or dinner, with negative effects for our body due to the excessive overhang of insulin and the big commitment to digest.